ionatankuperwajs/time-pressure/README.md

 # time-pressure

-Analyzing the effect of time pressure in chess
+**Implementation of the analyses described in Kuperwajs, Russek, Schut, Sagiv, Mattar, Ma, and Griffiths (2026).**

 ## Approach